Paclitaxel Protein-Bound Suspension

 The dose will depend on the type of cancer you have, how tall you are, how much you weigh, your blood counts, and how well you do when taking the drug.

 This drug may cause damage to certain nerves in the body, which can lead to a condition called sensory neuropathy.
 This can cause numbness, pain, or sensations of burning or tingling, usually in the hands or feet.
-These are sometimes related to being exposed to hot or cold temperatures.
+These are sometimes triggered by being exposed to hot or cold temperatures.
 These symptoms can sometimes progress to include trouble walking or holding things in your hands.
 Let your doctor know right away if you notice any of them.
 The doctor may stop the drug or give you less of it until your symptoms get better.

 This drug may cause sores in the mouth or on the lips, often within the first few weeks after starting treatment.
 This can cause mouth pain, bleeding, or even trouble eating.
 Your doctor or nurse can suggest ways to help, such as changing the way you eat or how you brush your teeth.
 If needed, your doctor can prescribe medicine to help with the pain.